Yonder-Dynamics/new-member-onboarding/tutorials/Style.md

 This [website](https://12factor.net/) is a great starting place for large scale system design.
-We won't repeat the article contents here, but we will reiterate that a developmer-friendly and fast-moving code base starts with these simple policies.
+We won't repeat the article contents here, but we will reiterate that a developer-friendly and fast-moving code base starts with these simple policies.
 These practices are widely used in industry, and many cutting edge tools such are designed to support organizations using this design approach.